Supplements for Kidney Stones

 What supplements have the strongest evidence for Kidney Stones?

 No supplements currently have strong (Tier-A) evidence for Kidney Stones.
-The best-supported supplements are: Magnesium Citrate (moderate evidence), Magnesium Oxide (insufficient evidence).
+The best-supported supplements are: Magnesium Citrate (moderate evidence), Magnesium Oxide (moderate evidence).

 How many supplements have been studied for Kidney Stones?